Asthma is a disease in which the airways swell up and tighten, making it hard to catch your breath. Symptoms include:

 Asthma isn’t curable, but it is controllable.
 Today’s treatments are more effective than ever before at preventing asthma attacks — and at stopping symptoms if they do start.
-Yet 5 to 10 percent of people with asthma don’t respond to standard treatments like inhaled corticosteroids.
+Yet of people with asthma don’t respond to standard treatments like inhaled corticosteroids.

 For those with severe and stubborn symptoms, a new generation of therapies — and certain treatments on the horizon — might finally offer some relief.